skypilot-org/skypilot/examples/airflow/training_workflow/README.md

 <!-- # Airflow made easy: take your dev workflows to production in 2 steps with SkyPilot -->
 # Easily go from dev to prod in Airflow with SkyPilot

-In AI workflows, **the transition from development to production is not easy**.
+In AI workflows, **the transition from development to production is hard**.

 Workflow development happens ad-hoc, with a lot of interaction required with the code and data.
 When moving this to an Airflow DAG in production, managing dependencies, environments and the